UoA-eResearch/hololens_facial_recognition/README.md

 # hololens_facial_recognition
 Facial recognition for the Microsoft Hololens.

-You'd need the Hololens version of Unity to build it.
+Click the Main Camera in Unity and edit Face Api Url if you need to point it to a different running instance of https://github.com/UoA-eResearch/face_api

-Air tap or click with the clicker to take a photo/post it to the Face API
+Air tap or click with the clicker to take a photo/post it to the Face API.

-Copy config.cfg.example to config.cfg and edit it, replacing my API keys with your own
-You can get API keys from https://www.microsoft.com/cognitive-services/en-us/subscriptions

-Interfacing with https://hub.docker.com/r/uoacer/openface-mass-compare/ for individual recognition is optional

 ![Screenshot](screenshot.jpg)